Sabique-Islam/Safety-Compass/README.md

 As of now only a handful amount of data is stored, will keep updating it :)

-## 🌟 **Features**

-- **📱 Responsive Design**
-  Fully responsive dark-themed UI with smooth animations and dynamic hover effects for a professional look across devices.

-## 🧩 **Key Metrics Considered**
+## **Key Metrics Considered**

 Safety Compass assesses the following parameters to calculate a city’s safety rating:

-- **🚨 Crime Rates**: Analysis of violent crimes (e.g., assaults, homicides), property crimes (e.g., theft, burglary), and cybercrimes.
+- **Crime Rates**: Analysis of violent crimes (e.g., assaults, homicides), property crimes (e.g., theft, burglary), and cybercrimes.
-- **👮 Law Enforcement**: Evaluates the effectiveness of law enforcement based on officer presence, response times, and community relations.
+- **Law Enforcement**: Evaluates the effectiveness of law enforcement based on officer presence, response times, and community relations.
-- **🏥 Public Safety Infrastructure**: Considers the availability of emergency services and public surveillance systems.
+- **Public Safety Infrastructure**: Considers the availability of emergency services and public surveillance systems.
-- **🚦 Traffic Safety**: Measures accident rates and the quality of the road infrastructure.
+- **Traffic Safety**: Measures accident rates and the quality of the road infrastructure.
-- **🌍 Environmental Hazards**: Assesses natural disaster risks (e.g., earthquakes, floods) and pollution levels.
+- **Environmental Hazards**: Assesses natural disaster risks (e.g., earthquakes, floods) and pollution levels.
-- **💼 Socioeconomic Factors**: Examines poverty levels, unemployment rates, and income inequality in the area.
+- **Socioeconomic Factors**: Examines poverty levels, unemployment rates, and income inequality in the area.
-- **🩺 Public Health**: Takes into account access to healthcare services and disease prevalence.
+- **Public Health**: Takes into account access to healthcare services and disease prevalence.
-- **🏘️ Community Engagement**: Looks at neighborhood safety initiatives and community safety programs.
+- **Community Engagement**: Looks at neighborhood safety initiatives and community safety programs.
-- **📢 Emergency Preparedness**: Evaluates the presence of disaster response plans and public safety drills.
+- **Emergency Preparedness**: Evaluates the presence of disaster response plans and public safety drills.
-- **👥 Resident Perception**: Gathers insights on how safe locals feel and their trust in authorities.
+- **Resident Perception**: Gathers insights on how safe locals feel and their trust in authorities.
-- **🧳 Tourism Safety**: Analyzes crime statistics related to tourists and safety measures in tourist areas.
+- **Tourism Safety**: Analyzes crime statistics related to tourists and safety measures in tourist areas.
-- **📱 Technological Integration**: Considers the use of tech for crime prevention (e.g., crime mapping, reporting apps).
+- **Technological Integration**: Considers the use of tech for crime prevention (e.g., crime mapping, reporting apps).

-## 🚀 **Getting Started**
+## **Getting Started**

 To run the **Safety Compass** app locally, follow these steps: